 A “safe” estimate including accommodation, food, partying and sightseeing is $1,500 -$2500 a month.
 Cheaper if you are planning on traveling in Eastern Europe.

 If you are traveling with more than one person things tend to get cheaper because you are sharing experiences.

 However, it can be done for a lot cheaper if you manage your money cook your own food, and don’t go out drinking every single night.

 Overall, the best way to travel Europe is to plan ahead and know your options.
 Travelling during the summer months will be more expensive; hostels and campsites can be a wallet saver.

 Being flexible with your itinerary will allow you room to choose cheaper transportation.
-Some trains may require overnight reservations in order to guarantee enough room.
-And above all, have a good waterproof backpack!

 Did you find these tips helpful, and do you think they will cut down the cost of backpacking Europe?